 Watermarking.
-In general, watermarks are symbols which are placed into physical objects such as documents, photos, etc. and their purpose is to carry information about objects' authenticity (Cox et al., 2008).
+In general, watermarks are symbols which are placed into physical objects such as documents, photos, etc. and their purpose is to carry information about objects' authenticity [5].

 A digital watermark is a kind of marker embedded in a digital object such as image, audio, video, or software and, like a typical watermark, it is used to identify ownership of the copyright of such an object.
-Digital watermarking (or, hereafter, watermarking) is a technique for protecting the intellectual property of a digital object; the idea is simple: a unique marker, which is called watermark, is embedded into a digital object which may be used to verify its authenticity or the identity of its owners (Grover, 1997; Collberg and Nagra, 2010).
-More precisely, watermarking can be described as the problem of embedding a watermark w into an object I and, thus, producing a new object I_w , such that w can be reliably located and extracted from I_w even after I_w has been subjected to transformations (Collberg and Nagra, 2010); for example, compression, scaling or rotation in case where the object is an image.
+Digital watermarking (or, hereafter, watermarking) is a technique for protecting the intellectual property of a digital object; the idea is simple: a unique marker, which is called watermark, is embedded into a digital object which may be used to verify its authenticity or the identity of its owners [6, 7].
+More precisely, watermarking can be described as the problem of embedding a watermark w into an object I and, thus, producing a new object I_w , such that w can be reliably located and extracted from I_w even after I_w has been subjected to transformations [7]; for example, compression, scaling or rotation in case where the object is an image.

 In the image watermarking process the digital information, i.e., the watermark, is hidden in image data.
-The watermark is embedded into image's data through the introduction of errors not detectable by human perception (Cox et al., 1996); note that, if the image is copied or transferred through the internet then the watermark is also carried with the copy into the image's new location.
+The watermark is embedded into image's data through the introduction of errors not detectable by human perception [8]; note that, if the image is copied or transferred through the internet then the watermark is also carried with the copy into the image's new location.

 Motivation.
 Intellectual property protection is one of the greatest concerns of internet users today.
-Digital images are considered a representative part of such properties so we consider important, the development of methods that deter malicious users from claiming others' ownership, motivating internet users to feel more safe to publish their work online.
+Digital images are considered a representative part of such properties so we consider important, the development of methods that deter malicious users from claiming others' ownership, motivating internet users to feel safer to publish their work online.